funktionale-programmierung/bob2015/2022/how-to-record.md

 - Generally, YouTube is full of OBS tutorials.
   [Here's](https://www.youtube.com/watch?v=zTjVBlnEiNI) one that
   explains the basics.

+- Upload the talk to our [upload server](https://kurzlebig.active-group.de/) using the credentials you should have received, and send the generated link to `konferenz@bobkonf.de`.

 - If you encounter any issues, get in touch with `michael-sperber@active-group.de`.